Infertility and artificial insemination – all you need to know

 What is the process of artificial insemination like?

 The process of artificial insemination depends on the type of fertility treatment.
 The process of home insemination and IUI treatment is quicker and easier compared to IVF and ICSI treatment.
 The process of artificial insemination also depends on the type of sperm you are going to use.
-If you need to use a sperm donor to become pregnant, it may take a bit longer, since you must make the choice of a donor, including considering which type of donor profile you would like, before the actual treatment.
+If you need to use a sperm donor to become pregnant, it may take a bit longer, since you must make the choice of a donor, including considering which type of sperm donor profile you would like, before the actual treatment.

 Success rates when using artificial insemination